Permafrost/Tundra/SERVICES.md

 ### tundra:test

 Runs all `*test*:should*` services in the given package, returning the test results, where a test case passes if no exceptions are thrown.

+Supports optional `:setup` and `:teardown` sibling services, which are invoked before and after each test case service respectively.

 This service is designed to either be invoked directly, or via a web browser.
-When invoked via a browser, a basic HTML test report is displayed:
+When invoked via a browser, a basic HTML test report is
+displayed:

     http://server:port/invoke/tundra/test?$package=Tundra

 #### Inputs:

 * `$package` is the name of the package which contains the test cases to be executed.
+* `$concurrency` is an optional number of threads to use when executing the test cases.
+Defaults to 1.

 #### Outputs:

 * `$result` is a document containing the test results from executing all the `*test*:should*` services in the given `$package`.
   * `package` is the name of package the test results relate to.
   * `passed?` is a boolean indicating if all test cases executed passed.
   * `counts` is a document containing the test result counts.
     * `total` is the total number of test case services executed.
     * `passed` is the number of test case services which passed (did not throw an exception).
     * `failed` is the number of test case services which failed (threw an exception).
   * `cases` is a list of the test case services which were executed.
     * `description` is the fully-qualified name of the test case service.
     * `passed?` is a boolean indicating if the test case service passed (did not throw an exception).
     * `message` is an optional description returned if the test case